Eli Cohen (politician, born 1972): Foreign minister

-Upon the inauguration of Israel’s 37th government, Cohen was appointed Minister of foreign minister on behalf of the new Likud government, in rotation with Israel Katz.
+Upon the inauguration of Israel’s 37th government, Cohen was appointed Minister of Foreign Affairs of the new Likud government, in rotation with Israel Katz.
 On 1 February 2023, he visited Sudan and met with its leader Abdel Fattah al-Burhan and Foreign Minister Ali al-Sadiq.

 In February 2023 Cohen flew to Sudan and met with General Abdel Fattah al-Burhan, president of the Transitional Sovereign Council, to lay the groundwork for a peace agreement between Israel and Sudan.
 After the massive earthquake in Turkey in February, Cohen met with Turkish president Erdogan in Ankara and announced that Israeli airlines would resume direct flights to Turkey.
 In February Cohen acknowledged that after months of talks, Oman announced that Israeli airlines would be permitted to pass through its airspace.
 Cohen also confirmed that Papua New Guinea, which established diplomatic relations with Israel in 1978, would be opening its first embassy in Jerusalem in 2023.

 In March 2023 Cohen met the UK foreign secretary in London to sign the 2030 Roadmap for Israel-UK Bilateral Relations which will increase cooperation in technology, research and development, security and cyber.
 The same month, he signed a free trade agreement with the UAE, eliminating or reducing tariffs on 96% of traded goods and granting Israeli companies access to UAE government tenders.
 In April 2023 Cohen inaugurated Israel’s first embassy in Turkmenistan.
 No Israeli foreign minister has visited this Muslim majority country since 1994.
 The newly built embassy is located in the capital city, Ashgabat, ten miles from Turkmenistan’s border with Iran.
 Later that month Cohen paid a three-day visit to Baku in Azerbaijan after his counterpart visited Jerusalem in March for the inauguration of the Azerbaijani Embassy in Israel, the first embassy of a Shia Muslim country in Israel.
 Cohen is the first Israeli minister to visit Ukraine and meet with President Volodymyr Zelenskyy since the outbreak of the war.